NAU-IoT/RemotePiControl/README.md

 After installing dependencies:

 ### Steps:
-- Create script to run code with command `git clone https://github.com/NAU-IoT/RemotePiReset.git`
+- Clone this repo to get necessary files `git clone https://github.com/NAU-IoT/RemotePiReset.git`
 - Change into RemotePiReset directory `cd RemotePiReset`
 - Change PRPConfiguration.py variable names and paths according to your implementation `nano RPRConfiguration.py`
 - Verify that permissions are set so that the script is executable by typing `chmod +x RemotePiReset.py` in the command line